uyennhitranmai-s19/Newbie_Projects/README.md

 # Newbie Projects

 Hi there!
 This is a small collection of my very first web projects.
-Nothing fancy, just me trying to figure out how HTML works (and sometimes breaking it along the way).
+Nothing fancy, just me trying to figure out how HTML works (and sometimes breaking it along the way) :)

 ## What’s inside